 Did you know that almost one in five people say they feel anxious a lot or all of the time?
 Anxiety has become a common problem in our daily lives.

 Symptoms of anxiety include feelings of worry, apprehension and uncertainty.

 We feel we are worrying all the time, perhaps about things that are a regular part of everyday life or things that are unlikely to happen.
 Some of us even worry about worrying.

-But anxiety, and especially prolonged anxiety can have a negative effect on the body.
+But anxiety and especially prolonged anxiety can have a negative effect on the body.
 We may suffer a racing heartbeat, nausea, headaches, and muscle tension.

-There is no doubt that long-term, anxiety can impact on quality of life and wellbeing.
+There is no doubt that long-term, anxiety can impact on the quality of life and wellbeing.
 So what can we do to better manage these feelings?

 If your anxiety is severe, you should talk to your GP or perhaps ring a helpline best suited to the nature of your problem.

 If, however, your anxiety is mild there are plenty of ways you can help yourself to manage your fears and take better care of yourself in order to cope.